iProgramMC/Boron/styleguide.md

 ### Restrictions

+* To indent code, use tabs, not spaces.
+An exception can be seen in the [Alignment](#alignment) section below.

 * Lines shouldn't stretch for more than 125 characters.
 This is a soft limit that's usually respected.

 * File names are all lowercase, and abide by the 8.3 restriction.
 (8 characters for the file name and 3 characters for